BriarPrince/BriarPrince/README.md

 - Don't copy my ponies.
 Light inspiration is alright.
 Respectfully, do ask first
 - I'm only ever active on the safe server, never on 18+
 - heavily cudcomf; I like sitting, cuddling and hiding behind my friends.
 If you're not with me please do try not to cover
-- W2i is encouraged, as I am often s-afk, off-tab, or I simply missed your message, as I solely check my personal local chat.
+- W2i is encouraged, as I am often s-afk, off-tab, or I simply missed your message, as I usually only check my personal local chat.
 I'm not ignoring you on purpose
 </details>